Nov 1st 2021

-Dr. Costantini, who was a professor at Catholic University in Rome, hypothesized that in PD there is a “focal deficiency” of thiamine in the part of the brain where dopamine-producing brain cells reside.
-This means that although the patient isn’t deficient in thiamine, a malfunction in the way thiamine is processed in these brain centers creates a local deficiency.
+Dr. Costantini, who was a professor at Catholic University in Rome, hypothesized that in PD, there is a "focal deficiency" of thiamine in the part of the brain where dopamine-producing cells reside.
+This means that although the patient isn't deficient in thiamine, a malfunction in the way these brain centers process thiamine creates a local deficiency.

-His website says the longest he'd had a patient on HDT is 5-1/2 years, but he hadn't observed any significant side effects in that time period.
-Of the more than 2,500 patients he treated with HDT for PD and other neurological diseases, only one could not tolerate the thiamine—she became too nauseated to continue.
+His website states that the longest he'd had a patient on HDT is 5-1/2 years, but he hadn't observed any significant side effects in that time period.
+Of the more than 2,500 patients he treated with HDT for PD and other neurological diseases, only one could not tolerate the thiamine - she became too nauseated to continue.

-It’s possible to replace injections with oral thiamine supplements, however finding the right dose can be tricky, as this article indicates.
-There is extensive information on his website about using HDT.
+It's possible to replace injections with oral thiamine supplements; however, finding the right dose can be tricky, as this article indicates.
+There is extensive information on Costantini's website about using HDT.

 A note on his website about his passing says that colleagues are hoping to raise money for a large-scale clinical trial on HDT through GoFundMe.